 For this assignment, you must select a text outside the course texts, one that we have not covered in class.
 The text could be a short story, a novel, a poem, even a film or video.
-Select a text that you believe fits the theme and goals of the course, a text that you must argue belongs in a class called "American Literature: The American Imagination: Progress, Exploration, and Science Fictions."
+Select a text that you believe fits the theme and goals of the course, a text that you must argue belongs in a class called "Literatures of the Fantastic."
 An outstanding text will engage the inquiries and grinding edges of the course in multiple ways and will speak to the other texts included in the syllabus.
-When picking a text, avoid the obvious, the superficial, or the easy answer; a creative risk or interpretative leap might be to choose a text that engages the questions, perhaps in an against the grain way, of the class.
+When picking a text, avoid the obvious, the superficial, the fantastic-for-the-fantastic sake; a creative risk or interpretative leap might be to choose a text that is not obviously 'fantasy' or 'science fiction' but might be read against the grain or in the same vein as typical texts.